M3-org/git-gud/README.md

 ### Bonus: ENS

-Buy an ENS address, host the webxr experience on there
+Buy an ENS address, point to the webxr experience with it

 gj if you made it this far